temporalio/documentation/blog/2021-04-20-why-rust-powers-core-sdk.md

 We knew any design would need to meet the following requirements:

 * Clean integration with other languages
-* Good ergonomics for the end user (i.e., avoid imposing new operational requirements)
+* Good ergonomics for the end user (avoid imposing new operational requirements)
 * High performance
 * Maintainable